On the computability of conditional probability: Introduction

-Within probabilistic Artificial Intelligence (AI) and machine learning, the study of formal languages and algorithms for describing and computing answers from probabilistic models is the subject of \emph{probabilistic programming}.
+Within probabilistic artificial intelligence and machine learning, \emph{probabilistic programming} provides formal languages and algorithms for describing and computing answers from probabilistic models.
 Probabilistic programming languages themselves build on modern programming languages and their facilities for recursion, abstraction, modularity, etc., to enable practitioners to define intricate, in some cases infinite-dimensional, models by implementing a generative process that produces an exact sample from the model's joint distribution.
-(See, e.g., IBAL \cite{Pfeffer01}, $\lambda_\circ$\cite{1452048}, Church \cite{GooManRoyBonTen2008}, and \nobreak{HANSEI} \cite{DBLP:conf/dsl/KiselyovS09}.
-For related and earlier efforts, see, e.g., PHA \cite{Poole}, Infer.NET \cite{InferNET10}, Markov Logic \cite{DBLP:journals/ml/RichardsonD06}.
-Probabilistic programming languages have been the focus of a long tradition of research within programming languages, model checking and formal methods.)
+Probabilistic programming languages have been the focus of a long tradition of research within programming languages, model checking, and formal methods.
+For some of the early approaches within the AI and machine learning community, see, e.g., the languages PHA \citep{Poole}, IBAL \citep{Pfeffer01}, Markov Logic \citep{DBLP:journals/ml/RichardsonD06}, $\lambda_\circ$~\citep{1452048}, Church \citep{GooManRoyBonTen2008}, \nobreak{HANSEI} \citep{DBLP:conf/dsl/KiselyovS09}, and Infer.NET \citep{InferNET10}.

 In many of these languages, one can easily represent the higher-order stochastic processes (e.g., distributions on data structures, distributions on functions, and distributions on distributions) that are essential building blocks in modern nonparametric Bayesian statistics.
-In fact, the most expressive such languages are each capable of describing the same robust class as the others---the class of \emph{computable distributions}, which delineates those from which a probabilistic Turing machine can sample to arbitrary accuracy.
+In fact, the most expressive such languages are each capable of describing the same robust class as the others --- the class of \emph{computable distributions}, which delineates those from which a probabilistic Turing machine can sample to arbitrary accuracy.

 Traditionally, inference algorithms for probabilistic models have been derived and implemented by hand.
 In contrast, probabilistic programming systems have introduced varying degrees of support for computing conditional distributions.
 Given the rate of progress toward broadening the scope of these algorithms, one might hope that there would eventually be a generic algorithm supporting the entire class of computable distributions.